 When Chester woke up, it seemed a day like any other.
 He launched into his usual routine: Get up, stretch, scratch, and go outside for some fresh air.
 After eating breakfast and licking the bowl clean, he was ready for the day.

-Being very people oriented, he thought, “Why not go over to Miami Children’s Hospital and see what’s going on.”
-So, after waking up his “mother,” Stephanie, they got in the car to head to MCH.
+Being very people oriented, he thought, “Why not go over to Nicklaus Children's Hospital, formerly Miami Children's Hospital, and see what’s going on.”
+So, after waking up his “mother,” Stephanie, they got in the car to head to NCH.
 Upon arrival, his head was buzzing about what he wanted to do and where he wanted to go.
 Since he loved children so much, he thought maybe he would apply for a job.
 So, the first stop was Human Resources.

 The nice staff at HR gave him an application to fill out.
 They were so impressed with him, that after reviewing his resume and consulting briefly among themselves, they offered him a position in the Emergency Department on the spot.
 Wow!
 He was so excited.
 Perhaps the staff was in awe of his attire.
 After all, he had on brand new scrubs, complete with a spiffy stethoscope.